42 Best Apps for Learning Mandarin Chinese in 2026

 You are not obligated to attend a class on a busy or off day, so you may not learn anything useful.
 You have total control over when and how much you study.

-Or even role-playing to immerse yourself in settings and dialogue.
+You can also role-play to immerse yourself in settings and dialogue.
 The speaking exercises are more valuable than learning to talk on your own.

 Anyone with a smartphone, tablet, or computer may use it to learn Chinese.